strimzi/strimzi-mqtt-bridge/README.md

 3. MQTT Topic: "sensors/+/data" -> Kafka Topic: "sensor_data"

-    This rule maps MQTT topics of the form "sensors/+/data" to the Kafka topic "sensor_data".
-For example, if the MQTT topic is "sensors/temperature/data", it will be mapped to the Kafka topic "sensor_data".
+    This rule maps MQTT topics of the form `sensors/+/data` to the Kafka topic `sensor_data`.
+    For example, if the MQTT topic is `sensors/temperature/data`, it will be mapped to the Kafka topic `sensor_data`.

 The order in which the rules are defined is important.
 The MQTT Bridge will use the first rule that matches the MQTT topic.
 For example, if the MQTT topic is "sensors/temperature/data", it will be mapped to the Kafka topic "sensor_data" because the third rule matches the MQTT topic.
 If the third rule was not defined, the MQTT Bridge would use the second rule to map the MQTT topic to the Kafka topic "sensor_others".